react-native-progress-view/progress-view/README.md

 2. cd into progress-view and run `yarn install`
 2. cd into example/ios and run `pod install`
 4. cd back into progress-view and run `yarn ios`

+#### macOS
+1. Clone branch
+2. cd into progress-view and run `yarn install`
+2. cd into example/macos/example/macos and run `pod install`
+4. Open the newly created example.xcworkspace in Xcode, build, and run

 ## Reference